AndreiaGomes06/Portfolio_projects/README.md

 # Data Projects Repository

 ## Overview
 This repository was crafted to be a comprehensive resource for bolstering my comprehension across various facets of data analysis and data engineering.
-Within its confines, you'll discover a curated collection of projects designed to delve into diverse technologies such as MongoDB, SQL, and PySpark.
+Within its confines, you'll discover a curated collection of projects designed to delve into diverse technologies such as MongoDB, SQL, PySpark, Docker and Kubernetes, and data analysis tools such as Power BI.

 ## Topics covered:
 `MongoDB` `PySpark` `SQL` `Docker` `Kubernetes` `Power BI`